turnimator/L298N/README.md

 Turn the 'steering wheel' left by amt.
 This will reduce the speed of the left motor.

 ## void turnRight(int8_t amt)
-Turn the 'steering wheel' left by amt.
-This will reduce the speed of the left motor.
+Turn the 'steering wheel' right by amt.
+This will reduce the speed of the right motor.

 ## void returnToCenter(int increment)
 Emulate caster angle forces, returning the steering wheel to center (increment=0 sets it dead center)